 The combination of product build-up mixing with your scalp's natural oils and sweat can create quite a greasy, grimy mess!

 While build-up can cause hair to look dull and lifeless, it can also make adjusting to natural shampoo bars especially frustrating.

-We secrete sebum, natural oils, from our sebaceous glands (turquoise) and sweat from the apocrine or sweat glands (blue) located in our scalp.
+We secrete sebum, natural oils, from our sebaceous glands (yellow) and sweat from the sweat glands (blue) located in our scalp.

 Also, as new skin cells form, we shed the old dead skin cells from our scalp.

 So, we all naturally create this lovely mixture of sweat, oil, and dead skin cells that can coat our hair and scalp--this is the natural build up!

 Since everybody is different, you may have an overactive gland or two or shed skin cells a bit more slowly than someone else.
 Sometimes the dead skin cells lining the opening of your hair follicle do not shed properly and clog your hair follicles, producing more build up and an itchy scalp.

 Product buildup is exactly what it sounds like, a gradual accumulation of hair care products that create a waxy layer on the hair strands and scalp.